resque/resque-scheduler/README.markdown

 being an issue for someone since redis is stupidly fast even at log(n), but full disclosure is always best.

+*Removing Delayed jobs*

+If you have the need to cancel a delayed job, you can do so thusly:

+    # after you've enqueued a job like:
+    Resque.enqueue_at(5.days.from_now, SendFollowUpEmail, :user_id => current_user.id)
+    # remove the job with exactly the same parameters:
+    Resque.remove_delayed(SendFollowUpEmail, :user_id => current_user.id)

 ### Schedule jobs per environment

 Resque-Scheduler allows to create schedule jobs for specific envs.
 The arg